BIOP/qupath-extension-cellpose/README.md

 //        .maskThreshold(-0.2)           // Threshold for the mask detection, defaults to 0.0
 //        .flowThreshold(0.5)            // Threshold for the flows, defaults to 0.4
 //        .diameter(0)                   // Median object diameter.
 Set to 0.0 for the `bact_omni` model or for automatic computation
+//        .setOverlap(60)                // Overlap between tiles (in pixels) that the QuPath Cellpose Extension will extract.
+Defaults to 2x the diameter or 60 px if the diameter is set to 0
 //        .invert()                      // Have cellpose invert the image
 //        .useOmnipose()                 // Add the --omni flag to use the omnipose segmentation model
 //        .excludeEdges()                // Clears objects toutching the edge of the image (Not of the QuPath ROI)